 What is Ultraviolet Blood Irradiation

 Ultraviolet blood irradiation (UBI) is a safe and effective medical procedure that kills bacteria and viruses while boosting the immune system and rejuvenating the blood.
-For decades, UBI has been widely used to treat medical conditions such as:

 How is UBI conducted?

-UBI aids in the fight against infection by generating a strong internal response without the use of external antibiotics, which harm gut flora.
-The number of ultraviolet blood irradiation sessions required may vary depending on the individual patient’s health, the length of the illness, and the severity of the disease.
+The number of UBI sessions required may vary depending on the individual patient's health, the length of the illness, and the severity of the disease.

-People who receive ultraviolet blood irradiation may notice an increase in energy, a better overall mood, and a reduction in symptoms.
 Symptoms of illness may worsen a day to two weeks after the procedure.
-This is due to an increase in immune system function, which may cause any external pathogens in the blood to ‘die off.’
+This is due to an increase in immune system function, which may cause any external pathogens in the blood to 'die off.'
 This process of death is also known as a Herxheimer reaction.

 Ultraviolet Blood Irradiation Benefits